 3. Determine Requirements to Refinance a Motorcycle

 You may need additional documents and information to further the loan process along.
 Gather these ahead of time to speed the process and save potential headaches.
-You'll need your vehicle identification number (VIN), and the make and model of your bike.
-You may also need your bike’s insurance information, recent tax returns, employer information, and in some cases you may need documentation of your motorcycle's value
+You'll need your vehicle identification number (VIN), along with the make and model of your bike.
+You may also need your bike’s insurance information, recent tax returns, employer information, and in some cases you may need documentation of your motorcycle's value.

 4. Apply to Refinance a Motorcycle